nailuj05/PAss/README.md

 - Load a `*.pass` file
 - Save the finished program as a `*.ass` file
 - Assign values to variables using `:=`
+- Read a input values using `read`
+- Output a variable using `puts`